-US trio thank Trump for North Korea release
+Trump greets men freed by North Korea

 - Kim Hak-song was held on suspicion of "hostile acts" in May 2017.
 He had previously described himself as a Christian missionary who intended to start an experimental farm at the Pyongyang University of Science and Technology (PUST)

 - Tony Kim, also known as Kim Sang-duk, also worked at PUST.
 He was detained in April 2017 on espionage charges.
-According to South Korean media, he had been involved in humanitarian work in the North.
+According to South Korean media, he had been involved in humanitarian work in the North

-- Kim Dong-chul, a pastor in his early 60s, was detained in 2015 on spying charges, and was then sentenced to 10 years hard labour.
+- Kim Dong-chul, a pastor in his early 60s, was detained in 2015 on spying charges, and was then sentenced to 10 years hard labour

 Who are North Korea's American detainees?